CERN/TIGRE/Frontispiece/python_installation.md

 	```
 	cd TIGRE/Python/
 	pip install -r requirements.txt --user
-	python setup.py install --user
+	pip install . --user
 	```
-	**NOTE:** If you are working under the virtual environment that created by `venv` and you want to install TIGRE to it, you should remove the `--user` option.
+	**NOTE:** If you are working under the virtual environment that created by `venv` or a `conda` enviroment and you want to install TIGRE to it, you should remove the `--user` option.
 	With the `--user` option, TIGRE and the other required pakages will be installed to your Python user install directory, not to your virtual environment or system directory.

-	Install in this case will make a copy of pytigre to your python distribution.
-Therefore the `develop` command is more useful when modifying the source files and developing the software.

-	`python setup.py develop --user`

 6. Try demo 3.
 If it runs succesfully then you are good to go.

 ## Linux

 ### Requirements:

+We stronly recommend using `conda` enviroments and doing the install in one specific for tigre.

 1. Python 3
 2. gcc